TerribleBrad/Wind-of-Kine/README.md

    -Disable Timed Block

 #### Game Difficulty
 - The difficulty in this Modlist is quite a bit harder than Vanilla so I highly suggest not using Legendary.
 I personally play on Expert.
-Adept is also fine.

 # How to start playing